 Sexual violence prevention training that moves beyond compliance to create measured change.

-Using his experiences as a survivor of sexual violence, Tim connects researched concepts of primary prevention to personal narratives, providing attendees a clear understanding of how they can help prevent sexual violence.
+Using my experiences as a survivor of sexual violence, I connect researched concepts of primary prevention to personal narratives, providing attendees a clear understanding of how they can help prevent sexual violence.

 As a survivor, preventing sexual violence has always been personal.
 As a researcher, I’ve worked to transform how we discuss this conversation.